kubedb/cli/docs/concepts/databases/postgres.md

 Error from server (Forbidden): error when creating "./postgres.yaml": admission webhook "postgres.validators.kubedb.com" denied the request: environment variable POSTGRES_PASSWORD is forbidden to use in Postgres spec
 ```

 Also, note that Kubedb does not allow to update the environment variables as updating them does not have any effect once the database is created.
-If you try to update environment, Kubedb operator will reject the request with following error,
+If you try to update environment variables, Kubedb operator will reject the request with following error,

 ```ini
 Error from server (BadRequest): error when applying patch: